Bersword History, Family Crest & Coats of Arms

 Bersword Spelling Variations

+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Bersword include Berswordt, Berswort, Bersworte, Berswordte, Bersword, Bersworde, Berswoert and many more.

 Early Notables of the Bersword family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Bersword Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bersword Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bersword family to the New World and Oceana
+Migration of the Bersword family

 For many Germans, emigration to North America was an inviting alternative to the trials of life in the old country.
 From the mid-17th into the present century, thousands of Germans migrated across the Atlantic.
 They capitalized on the chance to escape poverty and persecution, and to own their own land.
 After 1650, Germans settled throughout the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also landed in Canada, settling in Ontario or father west on the rich land of the prairies.
 Among them: settlers who arrived and established themselves along the eastern coast of the United States and in Canada in the 18th and 19th centuries.